-Article 3.7 Electives
+Article 3.7 Electives courses and Specialisation

-- 1. Each student chooses the elective components with a total study load as referred to in article 3.6 - 2.
-In exceptional cases, the student may subject to prior approval by the Board of Examiners of the sending and receiving programme choose to take components given by another programme or UM faculty, another Dutch university or a foreign university. - 3.
-To attain the certificate for the examination for the Master's programme, the student must have obtained at least 30 EC of the electives in the educational programme through components provided by the Master's programme.
+- 1. Each student chooses the elective components with a total study load as referred to in article 3.6. - In exceptional cases, the student may subject to prior approval by the Board of Examiners of the sending and receiving programme - choose to take components given by another programme or UM faculty, another Dutch university or a foreign university. - 3.
+To attain the certificate for the examination for the BBM and MSB Master's programme, the student must have obtained at least 30 EC of the electives in the educational programme through components provided by the respective Master's programme. - 4.
+To attain the certificate for the examination for the MIE Master's programme, the student must have obtained at least 12 EC of the electives in the educational programme through components provided by the MIE Master's programme. - 5.
+Taking an alternative elective course requires written consent of the receiving coordinators and study advisor and must be submitted for approval to the Board of Examiners at least 20 working days before the start of the course.